Garito/visuals/README.md

 This talk is going to deconstruct some examples, explain the mathematical reasoning behind, reveal a few lesser known things about certain CSS properties and show how using a preprocessor can help with keeping these demos extremely customizable while actually writing very little code.

+## Usage

+Drop the repo link to http://5minfork.com/

 ## Slideshow navigation

 * `→` Next Slide